keivrijdag/keivrijdag/README.md

-2018-04-02|[No Giacomonday, for now] 2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-16|[No Giacomonday, for now] 2018-04-23|Realistic gas dynamics modeling in in silico perfect [1] vacua.
-[1]: including the modeled gas 2018-04-30|[No Giacomonday, for now]
+2018-04-02|[No Giacomonday, for now] 2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-16|[No Giacomonday, for now]
+2018-04-23|in silico modeling of perfect vacua 2018-04-30|[No Giacomonday, for now]
 2018-05-07|The effect of waterbody names on mitochondrial cAMP levels in flagellated microbenthos